buy gabapentin for dogs online uk Joseph and the Jealousy of His Brothers, the Sons of Israel:

 Other Musings on the Flood:

-First off, this is all pure speculation, but it is fun and interesting to think about.
+First off, this is all pure speculation, but it is somewhat interesting to think about.

 Perhaps, the Flood created a devastating climatic change to the planet.
 Perhaps whatever cataclysmic occurrence happened it damaged a protective layer on the Earth’s atmosphere.
 Maybe after that point more damaging cosmic radiation made it into the atmosphere, which would damage and age humans on a molecular level; the cells and genetic material being damaged by more direct cosmic radiation.
 Who knows?
 Genesis does say about the Flood “on that day all the fountains of the great deep burst forth, and the windows of the heavens were opened.”
 (Gen. 7:11) Maybe the opening of “the windows of the heavens” is alluding to the penetration now of damaging radiation, which could decay and age cells at a much more rapid pace.
 The cellular mutations would break down and eventually no longer be able to reproduce themselves; thus, more rapid aging and death.